Wintu

 The Wintu (also Northern Wintun) are Native Americans who live in what is now Northern California.
 They are part of a loose association of peoples known collectively as the Wintun (or Wintuan).
-Others are the Nomlaki and the Patwin.
+There are three major groups that make up the Wintu speaking people: the Wintu (Northern Wintun), Nomlaki (Central Wintun), and Patwin (Southern Wintun).
 The Wintu language is part of the Penutian language family.

 Historically, the Wintu lived primarily on the western side of the northern part of the Sacramento Valley, from the Sacramento River to the Coast Range.
-The range of the Wintu also included the southern portions of the Upper Sacramento River (south of the Salt Creek drainage), the southern portion of the McCloud River, and the upper Trinity River.
-They also lived in the vicinity of present-day Chico, on the west side of the river extending to the Coast Ranges.
-Today most Wintus live on reservations and rancherias in Colusa, Glenn, Yolo, Mendocino, and Shasta counties.
+The range of the Northern Wintu also included the southern portions of the Upper Sacramento River (south of the Salt Creek drainage), the southern portion of the McCloud River, and the upper Trinity River.
+Today, many Northern Wintu still reside on or near their traditional homelands in Trinity and Shasta counties.

 History

 The first recorded encounter between Wintu and Euro-Americans dates from the 1826 expedition of Jedediah Smith, followed by an 1827 expedition led by Peter Skene Ogden.
 Between 1830 and 1833, many Wintu died from a malaria epidemic that killed an estimated 75% of the indigenous population in the upper and central Sacramento Valley.